GavinHuttley/tib/_sources/python/types.rst.txt

     triple: tuple; types; collection objects

 **tuple**
-    Almost the same as a list, but defined using different parentheses and [1]_.
+    Almost the same as a list, but immutable [1]_ and defined using different parentheses

 .. jupyter-execute::